 (a) partners, employees of the same employer or in the relationship of employer and employee; or

+(ba) officers of the same body corporate or in the relationship of body corporate and officer of the body corporate (with officer having the meaning given in section 31); or

 (b) persons who are prescribed by the regulations for the purposes of this subsection.

+[Section 42 amended by No. 3 of 2010 s.
+28.]

 43. Effect of schemes on other parties to proceedings

 A scheme does not limit the liability of a person who is a party to proceedings if the scheme does not apply to that person.